-The Company's executive compensation program is designed to align our executive officers' interests with those of our shareholders.
-Its purpose is to attract and retain exceptional talent, reward past performance, and establish and reward measurable objectives for future performance.
+The purpose of the Company's executive compensation program is to attract and retain exceptional talent and reward performance by establishing measurable objectives to drive future performance, thus aligning our executive officers' interests with those of our shareholders.
 We believe the most effective compensation program is one that is designed to reward the achievement of specific annual, long-term and strategic goals of the Company.
-Our primary objective is to align our executive officers' interests with the interests of our shareholders by rewarding achievements of established goals that contribute to increased long-term shareholder value.
-In structuring our executive compensation program, we set the compensation of our executive officers to be competitive relative to the compensation paid to similarly situated executives of our peer group companies.
-In addition, part of our executive officers' compensation is directly tied to identifiable objective goals by which performance can be measured.
+Our primary objective is to align our executive officers' interests with the interests of our shareholders by rewarding achievement of established goals that contribute to increased long-term shareholder value.
+To that end, part of our executive officers' compensation is directly tied to identifiable, objective goals by which performance can be measured.
+In addition, in structuring our executive compensation program, we set the compensation of our executive officers to be competitive relative to the compensation paid to similarly situated executives of our peer group companies and the broader general market.